 If you worry about it anyway, you are simply inviting it to tyrannize and traumatize you, indefinitely.

-Exercising this meticulous self-control is a lifelong enterprise, an endless journey.
+Exercising this meticulous self-control is a lifelong enterprise; an endless journey.
 It requires a habit of not only contemplating events as they happen, but also reflecting on our responses to them as they occur.
 It means thinking about our thinking.
-At any given moment, the world might interrupt you with some great calamity or someone might riffle your equilibrium, which means being on constant guard – realizing that your own worst enemy is yourself lying in ambush.
-(Enchiridion 48) We are a liability to ourselves, always on the verge of surrendering control of our minds to things we cannot control.
+At any given moment, the world might interrupt you with some great calamity or someone might riffle your equilibrium, which means being on constant guard — realizing that your own worst enemy is yourself lying in ambush.5 We are a liability to ourselves, always on the verge of surrendering control of our minds to things we cannot control.

-Epictetus implores us to embark on a rigorous program of mental self-discipline – a diligent study of ourselves so that we might live “free and unenslaved” by externals (I.25.31).
-By learning to control our minds, he instructs, we can learn to accept every situation and circumstance for what it is.
+Epictetus implores us to embark on a rigorous program of mental self-discipline — a diligent study of ourselves so that we might live ‘free and unenslaved’ by externals.6 By learning to control our minds, he instructs, we can learn to accept every situation and circumstance for what it is.

-(There are two caveats that I wish to add in closing.
-First: when you are being stalked by a tiger, chased by an assailant, or uncertain about the source of your next meal, Epictetus does not seem to advocate curling up and just accepting what life deals you.
+There are two important caveats here.
+First: When you are being stalked by a tiger, chased by an assailant, or uncertain about the source of your next meal, Epictetus does not seem to advocate curling up and just accepting what life deals you.
 Your hypothalamus and adrenal gland are there for good reasons.
 In emergencies, stress and anxiety are absolute imperatives, and are arguably far more useful than rationality could ever be in the moment.
-My hope with this article is not to stigmatize stress and anxiety, but to consider where they are most appropriate, assuming that the ‘problem’ at hand is a situation which allows for such leisurely review.
+The point here is not to stigmatize stress and anxiety, but to consider where they are most appropriate, assuming that the ‘problem’ at hand is a situation which allows for such leisurely review.
 Stress and anxiety are themselves not the problem, nor are they even necessarily ‘bad things’ at all.
 We are culture-bound creatures: giving neurobiological states ‘positive’ or ‘negative’ values is inherently a subjective game.
 Secondly: Let us keep in mind that the brain is a physical organ, and as such it is just as susceptible to injury, disease, and fracture as the rest of our cellular composition.
 For some people, stress and anxiety are simply not states that can be analyzed and rationalized with the prefrontal cortex.
 Please do not hear me proposing that a simple thought experiment like this can override broader, systemic biological or chemical conditions.
-In other words: I am not necessarily proposing Epictetus as a clinical remedy.)
+In other words: I am not proposing Epictetus as a clinical remedy. ↩